Pelvic Inflammatory Disease (PID)

 - Severe lower abdominal pain

 Even if you don’t have any serious signs and symptoms that indicate PID, you should still see a gynaecologist as soon as possible.
-Heavy bleeding in between periods or vaginal discharge with bad odour, painful urination, may also indicate sexually transmitted infection.
+Heavy bleeding in between periods or vaginal discharge with bad odor, painful urination, may also indicate sexually transmitted infection.
 Unaddressed sexually transmitted infection (STI) can lead to PID.
 Prompt treatment will help in minimizing the spread of infection and preventing PID.

 Pelvic Inflammatory Disease Risk factors